Green Hydrogen in Natural Gas Pipelines: Decarbonization Solution or Pipe Dream?

 “Hydrogen can attack the metal structure under certain circumstances, certain pressures, certain concentrations,” National Grid’s Green said.
 “That’s an area the materials scientists are trying to tackle” as part of the U.K.’s hydrogen research.

-In the U.S., the HyBlend project involving NREL and five other DOE labs intends to examine the long-term effects of hydrogen at different blends on different pipeline materials, and create publicly available models for industry use.
+In the U.S., the HyBlend project involving NREL and five other DOE labs intends to examine the long-term effects of hydrogen at different blends on different pipeline materials and create publicly available models for industry use.
 This kind of research will help determine how much it will cost to upgrade existing pipeline networks to make the shift.

 Hydrogen also “burns very differently” than methane, said Jussi Heikkinen, the Americas director of growth and development for Wärtsilä Energy, which is investing in engines that can run on 100 percent hydrogen.
-“It burns almost as an explosion […] it’s a blast, and then it’s done.”
+“It burns almost as an explosion. […] It’s a blast, and then it’s done.”
 That’s good for efficient conversion of gas into heat, but it also brings safety and engineering challenges, he said.

 “When you go beyond 25 percent hydrogen in the fuel, in most places in the world, you’re no longer able to use the same equipment.
-Electronics for example must be explosion proof […] there should be no sparks, because hydrogen ignites with almost any air-to-fuel ratio.”
+Electronics, for example, must be explosion-proof. […] There should be no sparks because hydrogen ignites with almost any air-to-fuel ratio.”

 Hydrogen is also about three times less energy-dense than methane.
 That means that as the ratio of hydrogen rises, the volume of energy being delivered through the same pipelines decreases, he said.